 If your pathologist cannot reliably evaluate the tumour size or the extent of growth, it is given the tumour stage pTX (primary tumour cannot be assessed).
 This may happen if the tumour is received as multiple small fragments.

-Cancers including dedifferentiated chondrosarcoma are given a nodal stage of 0 or 1 based on finding cancer cells in one or more lymph nodes.
+Primary bone cancers including conventional chondrosarcoma are given a nodal stage of 0 or 1 based on finding cancer cells in one or more lymph nodes.

-Cancers including dedifferentiated chondrosarcoma are given a metastatic stage only if the presence of metastasis has been confirmed by a pathologist.
+Primary bone cancers including conventional chondrosarcoma are given a metastatic stage only if the presence of metastasis has been confirmed by a pathologist.
 There are two metastatic stages in primary bone sarcomas, M1a and M1b.
-If there are confirmed lung metastasis, then the tumor metastatic stage is 1a.
+If there is confirmed lung metastasis, then the tumor metastatic stage is 1a.